nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to clear all assignees from a task using the task's index
 2. HEY MATEz searches for the task index
-3. HEY MATEz clear all members assigned to the task
+3. HEY MATEz clears all members assigned to the task

 **Extensions**
 * 2a.
 Task index does not exist in the currently displayed list of tasks